 When Might You Need Transportation?

-You may want to visit The Gulch, Midtown, Germantown, Music Row or East Nashville.
-Each of those suburbs are self contained and could warrant a day trip in and of themselves.
-They are only a 10 minutes drive or 30 minute walk from Downtown.
-This may be restrictive if you don’t have a car.
+You may want to visit The Gulch, Midtown, Germantown, Music Row, or East Nashville.
+Each of those suburbs is self-contained and could warrant a day trip in and of themselves.
+They are only a 10-minute drive or 30-minute walk from Downtown.
+This may be restrictive if you don't have a car.

 How to Get Around